 Orient outside readers

-Start off with something everybody cares about.
-Then give your reader a sense of past accomplishments, current contradictions, and competing theories in the field.
-Cite previous work that illustrates your narrative and gives a balanced description of the landscape of research groups in the field.
+Start off with something everybody relates to and/or cares about.
+Then, give your reader a sense of past accomplishments, current contradictions, and competing theories in the field.
+Cite previous work that illustrates your narrative and gives a balanced description of the landscape of research in the field.
 Give credit to others for their contribution to your scientific topic.

 Give your readers the technical details they need (and nothing more)

-After having brought to your audience’s attention the overall value of your study, you must give them all the tools needed to understand the details of your approach and of your results.
-Familiarize the reader with all molecules pertinent to your work, or with the modeling methodology you will draw on, or with prior technologies commonly used to probe specimens similar to yours.
+Once you have brought to the overall value of your work to the audience’s attention, you must give them all the tools needed to understand the details of your approach and of your results.

-Point out how your methods stand out when contrasted to previous approaches, and how they are apt to tackle the question left unanswered by previous work.
+Point out how your approach and/or method stands out compared to previous approaches, and how they are capable of addressing the questions left unanswered by previous work.

 Declare all key terms and all acronyms.
 They should be the main characters in your paper from the outset.